Git and Atom v.1.33

 pacman -S atom or other package manager of your choice.

-Git is created with collaboration in it's core.
-First thing we need to do is get a copy of all files within the project (git repository) onto your local harddrive.
-All modifications are done on your local machine (you work offline).
-Only when you decide, the changes (new tutorial, translation) are finished you can decide to sent/sync (push) them back to the repository on the server.
+Git is designed with collaboration in it's core.
+So, first thing we need to do is get a copy of all files within the project onto our local hard drive.
+This process is called "cloning a repository".
+All modifications are done on our local machine (most of the work is made offline).
+Once we've decided that the changes (new tutorial, translation) are finished we can sent/sync them back to the repository on the server (push).

-The easiest way to clone the repository is opening your terminal, navigating to the directory you would like to clone the repository to, and run
+To clone the repository just open a terminal, navigate to the directory you would like to clone the repository to, and run

 git clone <url> command, where